How to Create Effective Food Standard Operating Procedures

 2. Determine the Scope of SOPs

 Decide how detailed your SOPs need to be.
-Some restaurants may need a full checklist that covers food safety management, quality control, kitchen sanitation, and staff hygiene.
-Other businesses might need just a few key steps like food preparation procedures, food safety, and cleaning routines.
+Some food service establishments, especially those in schools or assisted living facilities, may need a full checklist that covers food safety management, quality control, kitchen sanitation, and personal hygiene.

 If you're trying to cover different processes, you should prioritize high-risk or high-impact areas first.
 Focus on those that affect your health score, your guests, and your bottom line.